Admissions DAS in orchestral practice

 In the academic year 2018-2019 the course will be available for violin, viola, horn (high and low) and percussion.

-- a duly completed, dated and signed CAS/DAS course application form for the 2019-2020 academic year for viola and percussion
+- a duly completed, dated and signed CAS/DAS course application form for the 2020-2021 academic year (coming soon)

 - a motivation letter